danielecampli-unitrento/arfv/README.md

-# arfv
+# arfv :: Automated Reasoning & Formal Verification
-Personal repository of the Automated Reasoning and Formal Verification (ARFV) course, held at University of Trento
+Personal repository of the Automated Reasoning and Formal Verification (ARFV) course, held at University of Trento.